-Watch out the listeners!
-We’re taking a step back in time to examine the classic Rome on film presented in Ben-Hur, the 1959 epic extravaganza!
+Watch out the listeners, this episode will be at least the same size as Ben-Hur!
+We’re taking a step back in time to examine the 1959 classic epic Rome on film extravaganza!

 This film emerges from the Hollywood Golden Age where the studio systems competed to draw in the largest audiences with the most satisfying stories.